shteou/helm-dependency-fetch/README.md

 The tool always fetches the latest indexes, exactly once per index.
 It resolves dependency versions on each run, regardless of whether there are existing charts.
-Only http(s) and file based URL schemes are supported.
+Only http(s) and file based URL schemes are supported (optionally with basic auth).
 Lock files are not generated.

 ## Usage